kamlesh-Sahani/code-copy-cat/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue on GitHub.
+Please submit a pull request or open an issue on GitHub.

 ## License